Online Safety

 • A child iPhone signed into a child Apple Account

-• Mixed parent devices in the house, including Android (Pixel) and iOS/iPadOS
+• Mixed parent devices in the house, including Android (Pixel) and iOS or iPadOS

 • Apple Family controls enabled for boundaries (downtime, app limits, install approval)

-• Location handled separately (Life360), so we did not score location features
+• Location handled separately with Life360, so location features were not scored

 What we scored:

-2. Reliability: does it connect and stay connected without constant babysitting
+2. Reliability: does it connect and keep updating without constant babysitting

 3. Signal quality: are alerts meaningful or noisy

-4. Context: can you understand what is going on without reading every message
+4. Context: can you understand what is happening without reading every message

 5. Privacy and security posture: what you must trade to get the visibility